Application Support Resource

 Submitting evidence

-You can upload one document up to 2MB in size and 500 words for each of the three Hallmarks.
+You can upload one document up to 9 pages, 6MB in size and 1500 words to support your application

 We know that the word count for answering the questions in the application form is challenging.
 That’s why you have the option of including additional supporting evidence to support each of the three Hallmarks and we strongly recommend you do so.